ZoinerTejada/azure-data-guide/data-guide/pipeline-patterns/machine-learning-at-scale.md

-# Machine Learning at Scale
+# Machine learning at scale

 [About]()
 [When to use this data architecture](#whentouse)